Coderockr/backend-test/README.md

 * If older than two years, the percentage will be 15% (tax = 30.00).

 ## Requirements
-1. Create project using any technology of your preference.
+1. Create project using any stack of your preference, but with PHP as its main language.
 It’s perfectly OK to use vanilla code or any framework or libraries;
-2. Although you can use as many dependencies as you want, you should manage them wisely;
+3. Although you can use as many dependencies as you want, you should manage them wisely;
-3. It is not necessary to send the notification emails, however, the code required for that would be welcome;
+4. It is not necessary to send the notification emails, however, the code required for that would be welcome;
-4. The API must be documented in some way.
+5. The API must be documented in some way.

 ## Deliverables
 The project source code and dependencies should be made available in GitHub.
 Here are the steps you should follow: